JunLabady509/JunLabady509/README.md

 - 👋 Hi, I’m @JunLabady509
 - 👀 I’m interested in anything talking about CyberSecurity, Computer Science, Coding, Hacking
 - 🌱 I’m currently learning Computer Science at ESGI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Project
-- 📫 How to reach me ...
+- 📫 How to reach me on linkedin

 <!---
 JunLabady509/JunLabady509 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.